leafyisbeafy/Yardly/README.md

 # Yardly: The Relocation Marketplace

 Yardly isn't just another marketplace.
-It's a **relocation marketplace**, built from the ground up to solve the waste, cost, and stress of moving.

-Think Marketplace, but laser-focused: **instant area-only drops, sublease swaps, and even pet rehomes**.
-No shipping, no landfill, no Craigslist weirdos.
-Yardly is a sublease + garage-sale mashup with a built-in conscience, turning dumping into deals and helping broke newcomers.
+Facebook Marketplace is not solving the problem; Craigslist is full of odd individuals.
+There are niche apps for subleasing and pet adoption, but I don’t think people want to keep dozens of apps on their phones.

+It pains me to see people trapped in the cycle of subleasing for rooms and cars.
+Even if they want to transfer deposits and pay rent, they struggle to find someone.

+Students cannot make money from their used textbooks, and the goodwill of stationary is too far out of reach.

+A student who kept pests is now unable to care for them and is trying to find someone who can take them in, but is struggling to find the right person.

+I’m giving it a shot to fix the problems I see every other day.

-## 🚀 Core Features
+## Core Features

 This repository contains the native Android application for Yardly, built entirely with Kotlin and Jetpack Compose.

 * **Hyper-Local Location Filtering:** Yardly ditches the standard "radius" search.
 Users filter by specific neighborhood "corners" (e.g., "SW, Cedar Rapids") or by "County" for broader, but still defined, accessibility.
-* **Dual-Gesture Navigation:** The main `SectionNavigation` bar ("Aqua Swap," "Yard Sales," "Lease") is built for speed and power-users:
+* **Dual-Gesture Navigation:** The main `SectionNavigation` bar is built for speed and power-users:
     * **Single-Tap:** Selects the main category.
     * **Double-Tap:** Reveals sub-options (like "Move Out" or "Room").
     * **Long-Press:** Triggers urgent, special-case actions like "Rehome".
-* **Expanding Action Menu:** A multi-purpose Floating Action Button that expands to give users quick access to "Create Post" and "Choose Location".
 * **"Saved" Watchlist with Price Drops:** A dedicated watchlist screen that uses a `WatchlistCard` to show saved items.
-It features a pulsing red icon to instantly alert users to price drops.
+It will keep the student engaged by encouraging them to check back for notifications about price drops.
+Everyone, at some point, wants to get rid of their items to make some money, often by lowering the price.
+This creates a loop of dopamine similar to social media, though not exactly the same.
 * **Component-Based UI:** A clean, scalable UI built with reusable, stateless components for everything from ad cards to login sheets and profiles.

-## 🛠 Tech Stack & Architecture
+## Tech Stack

 * **Language:** 100% [Kotlin](https://kotlinlang.org/)
 * **UI Toolkit:** [Jetpack Compose](https://developer.android.com/jetpack/compose)